severalnines/docs/user-guide/admin_settings.rst

 Subscriptions
 -------------

-For users with a valid subscription (Standard, Pro, Enterprise), enter your license information here to enable additional features based on the subscription.
+For users with a valid subscription (Standalone, Advanced, Enterprise), enter your license information here to unlock additional features based on the subscription.

 This functionality is also accessible per individual cluster under *Settings > Subscription*.
 Following screenshot shows example on filing up the license information: